 Let's take a look at how you can easily set up and use these notifications.

-Office 2016 has the concept of the Activity Pane for any documents stored on OneDrive or SharePoint.
-The activity pane shows you when your file has been saved, and by whom.
-To open it just click the Activity button towards the top right corner of the screen.
+Office 365 has the concept of the Version History Pane for any documents stored on OneDrive or SharePoint.
+The version history pane shows you when your file has been saved, and by whom.
+To open it, just click the document title on the title bar at the top of the window, and select Version History.

-If you share a slide deck in PowerPoint 2016 and other people make changes to the file you'll be notified with a small banner that lets you know who has made changes to your presentation while you were away.
+If you share a slide deck in PowerPoint for Office 365 or PowerPoint for the web, and other people make changes to the file, you'll be notified with a small banner that lets you know who has made changes to your presentation while you were away.

 If your file is stored on OneDrive, you will get alerts in the Windows 10 Action Center, or on the Notification Center of iOS or Android, when people start to make changes to your file.

-In order to enable this you have to have the OneDrive app installed and you have to be signed in.
-The OneDrive app is installed by default on Windows 10 and assuming that you've signed into Windows with your Microsoft Account, as most people do, you don't need to take any further steps to get these notifications.
+To enable this, you need the OneDrive sync app installed and you have to be signed in.
+The OneDrive sync app is installed by default on Windows 10, and assuming that you've signed into Windows with your Microsoft Account, as most people do, you don't need to take any further steps to get these notifications.

-For older versions of Windows see: OneDrive desktop app for Windows
+For older versions of Windows, see OneDrive desktop app for previous versions of Windows.

-If you need to install the OneDrive app on your iOS or Android device you can download it, for free, from the app store.
+If you need to install the OneDrive mobile app on your iOS or Android device, you can download it, for free, from the app store.

 Turn notifications on or off for all files

-To disable alerts for all files you need to go into the settings for your OneDrive app.
+To disable alerts for all files, go into the settings for your OneDrive app:

 To disable alerts on your Android device, launch the OneDrive app, tap the menu at the top left corner and tap the Information button (looks like an "i" in a circle) at the top right of the dialog box that appears.
 The screen that appears will give you information about that account and options for turning on, or off, notifications for various activities, such as when somebody shares a file with you, or when they edit a file you've shared with them.